toji/toji.dev/webgpu-gltf-case-study/index.md

 Now that we've got a system in place for creating shader variants whenever we need it, it can be very tempting to want to apply that to everything!
 For example, what about when a material doesn't include a particular texture channel?
 Why not create a new shader variant that omits the texture lookup!
 That feels like an obvious optimization opportunity (especially for things like normal, occlusion, or emissive maps).
 Unfortunately it's generally not a great idea.

 Why?
 Well, first off, every shader variant that we create obviously requires a new render pipeline.
 T he more combinations of shader variants that can be created the more likely you are to have the number of shaders (and thus pipelines) you are using explode.
 We just spent a majority of this document finding ways to reduce the number of pipelines we're using!
-Let's not sabatoge that with overly aggressive shader customization now!
+Let's not sabotage that with overly aggressive shader customization now!

 It's fairly unlikely that the cycles saved by, for instance, not sampling the occlusion map are going to make up for the overhead of more pipeline switching.
 It's often better to simply use a default texture and sample from it like usual, especially because the default textures _should_ be a single pixel, which means the value will be very effectively cached!